timroster/digidevcon-iks/workshop/exercise-2/README.md

 ## Update and roll back apps

-Kubernetes allows you to do rolling upgrade of your application to a new container image.
-This allows you to easily update the running image and also allows you to easily undo a rollout if a problem is discovered during or after deployment.
+Kubernetes allows you to do a rolling upgrade of your application to a new container image.
+Kubernetes allows you to easily update the running image but also allows you to easily undo a rollout if a problem is discovered during or after deployment.

 In the previous lab, we used an image with a `v1` tag.
-For our upgrade we'll use the image with the `v2` tag.
+For our upgrade, we'll use the image with the `v2` tag.

 To update and roll back: